Yoann Potiron

 Submitted/working papers

-1. Approximation convergence in the inverse first-passage time problem.
-Submitted to the Advances in Applied Probability/Journal of Applied Probability.
+1. Approximation convergence in the inverse first-passage time problem, with Leonard Vimont.
+Submitted to the Annals of the Institute of Statistical Mathematics.

-2. High-frequency estimation of Ito semimartingale baseline for Hawkes processes, with Olivier Scaillet and Seunghyeon Yu.
+2. High-frequency estimation of Ito semimartingale baseline for Hawkes processes, with Olivier Scaillet, Vladimir Volkov and Seunghyeon Yu.
 In revision to be submitted to the Annals of Statistics.

-3. Estimation and Test of Branching Ratio for Hawkes processes, with Seunghyeon Yu.
+5. Estimation and Test of Branching Ratio for Hawkes processes, with Olivier Scaillet, Vladimir Volkov and Seunghyeon Yu.

-4. Disentangling seasonality from a self-exciting process with time-varying baseline, with Olivier Scaillet and Seunghyeon Yu.
+6. Disentangling seasonality from a self-exciting process with time-varying baseline, with Olivier Scaillet, Vladimir Volkov and Seunghyeon Yu.

-10. Brownian motion conditioned to spend limited time outside a monotone function, with Martin Kolb.
+9. Brownian motion conditioned to spend limited time outside a monotone function, with Martin Kolb and Dominic Schickentanz.

 Reviewer services